sammi/bazel-to-msbuild/README.md

 * It is using ```bazel query ... output=proto``` to gather all cc_library, cc_binary, and cc_test packages;
 * It generates msbuild project for each package;
 * It generates one solution for one bazel workspace;
-* It detect package dependencies and manage it as project references in msbuild project;
+* It detects package dependencies and manage them as project references in msbuild project;

 # Install and Usage